 Greenery returns to Tanner Creek, an area severely burned in the 2017 Eagle Creek fire. (photo courtesy of U.S. Forest Service)

-The Living With Fire forums will feature a roundtable discussion from a panel of experts with on-the-ground experience over the past year in Eagle Creek recovery efforts and fire ecology.
-The Forum also will feature a tabling fair and special screening of documentaries made by White Salmon and Hood River middle school students about the impacts of the Eagle Creek fire on the forest, trails and communities of the Gorge.
+The Living With Fire forums featured roundtable discussions from a panel of experts with on-the-ground experience over the past year in Eagle Creek recovery efforts and fire ecology.
+The Forum also featured a tabling fair and special screening of documentaries made by White Salmon and Hood River middle school students about the impacts of the Eagle Creek fire on the forest, trails and communities of the Gorge.